UFHCC-BCBSR/res-hub/content/docs/02_computers-and-programming/hipergator-intro-guide.md

 title = "HiPerGator Intro Guide" category = "Computing"
 +++
-This section copied and adapted from [https://wiki.weecology.org/](https://wiki.weecology.org/docs/computers-and-programming/hipergator-intro-guide/)
+Portions copied and adapted from [https://wiki.weecology.org/](https://wiki.weecology.org/docs/computers-and-programming/hipergator-intro-guide/)

 ## So you want to run your analysis on HiperGator

 ## Introduction
-This guide gives a high level overview of how one goes about running bioinformatics pipelines, R, or python scripts on a high performance cluster (HPC).
+This guide gives a high level overview of how to run bioinformatics pipelines, R, or python scripts on a high performance cluster (HPC).
 Getting familiar with HPC and HiperGator in particular is a learning curve if you are starting from zero, but can be worth it depending on your computational needs.
 The expected user is someone who has basic familiarity with linux and CLI but no HPC experience.

 This is written for users of the [UFL HiperGator](https://docs.rc.ufl.edu/), but some information will apply to potential users for any HPC system and with any scripting language.